-For TuneCore and CD Baby, you receive 100% of your sales revenue, with the ability to distribute your music easily and quickly to all the music online stores and streaming services.
-And I mean all of them.
+For TuneCore and CD Baby, you receive 100% of your sales revenue (or royalties), with the ability to distribute your music easily and quickly to all the music online stores and streaming services.
 They both have options to share your music online and to receive more coverage.

-With both these services you keep all of your rights.
+With all the services, however, you keep all of your rights.
 You don’t have to get into complicated deals with a label over who owns what.
 You own your music, and you sell it through these services.

-The major difference between CD Baby and TuneCore is that, with CD Baby, you have the option to design and create actual physical copies of your CDs.
+The major difference between CD Baby, TuneCore, and Octiive is that, with CD Baby, you have the option to design and create actual physical copies of your CDs.
 You can order them to you to distribute yourself, or you can sell them online through CD Baby.
 If physical CDs are important to you, then CD Baby is your option.
 With TuneCore you have the ability to utilize their in-house publishing administration (more on what music publishing is here).
 Finally, with Octiive, while you only receive 92% of the royalties, you do get the option to “pay-as-you-go” per album or single.
 This means you pay once, and your music will never come down from the stores, whereas with the other subscription based options, once you stop paying, or cancel your subscription, your music comes down, and it stops making money.

 2 – Sell Your Beats and Instrumentals Online

-This the option for those not looking to go the route of releasing music onto online stores through the options above.
+This is the option for those not looking to go the route of releasing music onto online stores through the options above.
 There may be reasons why you don’t want to sell through iTunes.
 Maybe your the type of producer who’s not as much a singer-songwriter, but a “composer”.
 That is to say, you’d rather your music be sold for its use value aside from entertainment value.